…for people with questions about becoming a site!

 HOW LONG DOES IT TAKE TO SELL THE TREES?

 Sales begin the week of Thanksgiving.
 The best time to start is a few days before Thanksgiving.
-The typical site sells for 2-3 weeks.
+The typical site sells for 2-3 weeks, though some sites have sold out in a week.

 WHAT TRAINING OPPORTUNITIES ARE AVAILABLE?

 We provide training through many different avenues.
-You will be provided with an Operations Manual that walks you through the event from start to finish, check-lists to keep you on top of your project, online training videos, a coach who has done the project before, and constant support from our staff.
+You will be provided with an Operations Manual that walks you through the event from start to finish, check-lists to keep you on top of your project, online training videos, weekly ZOOM calls, and constant support from our staff.

 HOW BIG DOES MY CHURCH HAVE TO BE?